When will I receive my Membership Card?

-If your adult children are working, and aren’t full time students or apprentices, don’t worry – we still offer a cover option called Extended Family/Extended Single Parent cover.
+If your adult children don’t meet the above criteria, that’s ok – we still offer a cover option called Extended Family/Extended Single Parent cover.

-Extended Family cover keeps your adult children on the same policy (as long as they’re not married or in a de facto relationship) from the age of 21 until they’re 25.
-The Extended Family/Extended Single Parent cover policy premium is higher than our standard family or single parent family policy, but is a more economic option for them compared to having them take out their own cover at the same level.
+Extended Family cover keeps your adult children on the same policy (as long as they’re not married or in a de facto relationship) from the age of 21 up to and including 31 years of age.
+The premium for an Extended Family/Extended Single Parent cover is higher than our standard family or single parent family policy, however it is a more economic option for your adult children compared to them taking out their own cover at the same level.

 Why is private health insurance for me?

 We can appreciate that private health insurance is an added cost, but it's worth it for the cover you and your family will receive.
 Here are some of the things you should know about why private health insurance is for you.

 - You can choose your own doctor

 - You get to have more choice over when you're treated

 - You may pay less tax if you're a higher income earner